 Short-eared Owls prefer territories with wooden fence posts, rather than metal fence posts (Martinez et al. 1998, Keyes et al. 2016).
 Nest sites are surrounded by taller vegetation than occurs further away from nests at the same location, and are more likely to occur in patches of grass than in patches of herbs or bare ground (Keyes et al. 2016).
 At least one previous study suggests Short-eared Owls may be facultative colonial nesters, but this behavior may be driven by an aggregated food source or nest site availability, rather than social factors (Voous 1989, Keyes et al. 2016).
 Based on incredibly low site fidelity in Short-eared Owls breeding in North America, it is entirely possible that that owls hatched on one island may nest on a different island or may even migrate away from the Hawaiian Islands (Booms et al. 2014).
 Breeding success of mainland Short-eared Owls ranges from 2.1 — 3.2 per active nest (Clark 1975, Holt 1992, Keyes et al. 2016), with a high occurrence of depredation and mortality due to avian and mammalian predators, disease, as well as anthropogenic causes such as heavy machinery, car strikes, or barbed-wire fences (Lockie 1955, Clark 1975, Bluhm and Ward 1979, Holt 1992, Wiggins et al. 2006, Weir 2008, Keyes et al. 2016).

 We hope to engage public participation in this scientific research.
-Citizen science can truly make a difference.
+Community science can truly make a difference.

 © Colin Capelle